Edward Povey - Teaching TESOL

 Here are some extra tips about your PDP lesson plan:

 • Set the context of the lesson with other examples.
 In the warm up steps, you can use other examples and contexts to warm up the topic.
-For example, if your reading/listening text is about healthy food you could show a funny clip from a film about food.
+For example, if your reading/listening text is about healthy food you could show a funny video clip or image about food.
 You might use some characters from a cartoon or TV show, or some celebrities or sports people, even though they are not directly related to your reading text (the topic is generally related).
 You don't need to start the lesson directly referencing the content of your text, you can start with other related examples and materials.

 • Pre-teaching vocabulary: Matching a word with the definition is not always the best and most exciting way to pre-teaching vocabulary.
 When you are pre-teaching vocabulary (Pre stage) think of more interesting ways to teach and check the key words.
 Show the key words in a sentence, use pictures, real world examples, a short story, mimes, antonyms, synonyms, video clips, sounds, etc. You don't need to pre-teach all the words in the same way- verbs, nouns, adjectives, adverbs, etc. can be taught in different ways.
 You can pre-teach the words with examples that are different from the text.
 Also think about what the word means and what it doesn't mean.
 If we are teaching "nervous" then the concept of "confident" can be used for checking (for example with pictures).
 Try to be creative in the way you teach and check vocabulary.